Anthropology

 Attributes: Social Science

-Archaeological evidence and cultural interpretations of the growth and development of complex societies in the New World from the origins of agriculture to the period of initial European contact.
-Emphasis will be placed on the "high cultures" of Central and South America.
+A survey of archaeological evidence and interpretations of cultures in the Americas from the origins of agriculture to the period of initial European contact.
+Emphasis will be placed on the rise of urbanism in Central and South America and encompassing population centres established in North America.

 Attributes: Social Science